 run;

 Observations – It is the number of observations (or rows) in the dataset.
-In the example of SASHELP.CLASS dataset it contains 19 observations.
+In the example of SASHELP.CLASS dataset contains 19 observations.

 Variables – The number of variables (or columns) in the dataset.
-In the example of SASHELP.CLASS dataset it contains five columns.
+In the example of SASHELP.CLASS dataset contains five columns.

 Indexes – The number of Indexes in the SAS dataset.